signoir/insight/README.md

-# insight
+# Insight

-A quick description of insight.
+A quick description of Insight.